-Saint Helena is an island on Atlantic Ocean which appears to be quite isolated from the rest of the world.
+Saint Helena is an island on the Atlantic Ocean which appears to be quite isolated from the rest of the world.
 A territory of the United Kingdom, Saint Helena is located between Angola and Namibia and has Jamestown as the main city.
-Napoleon is the most popular resident in Saint Helena who diet on the island after being sent to exile by British government.
-His beautiful grave is still there on the island and worthy a visit.
+Napoleon is the most popular resident in Saint Helena who diet on the island after being sent to exile by the British government.
+His beautiful grave is still there on the island and worth a visit.
 The governor’s house is the biggest house in Saint Helena that it is one of the most enticing attractions on the island.
 The island has a marvelous flora and fauna even though most of the endemic species are slowly becoming extinct.

 Walking is a great way to explore the island and gives you a wonderful experience even though you should watch out for the cliffs.
 Most of the attractions in Saint Helena are found in Jamestown city like the museum which is obviously the best place to launch your visit.
-You will get numerous exhibits about natural history and history of the island.
+You will get numerous exhibits about the natural history and history of the island.
 The Cenotaph is where the names of saints killed during the world wars are inscribed including those who died after the German U- boat was attached in 1941 at James Harbor.
 The Jacob’s ladder in Saint Helena is claimed to have about 700 steps.
 Climbing the ladder can be quite prodigious and not many tourists manage to climb it.
 The castle in Saint Helena serves as the government seat and you can have a look at Council Chambers.
 The castle is also home to the island’s administration archives as well as the supreme and magistrates courts.